15 Aug 2023

 Nature in the UK is in trouble, and many communities are feeling the brunt of environmental damage caused when public bodies and companies don’t play by the rules.

-But the government is trying to scrap or rewrite hundreds of laws that protect people and the environment across the UK before the end of 2023, through the Retained EU Law (REUL) Bill.
-It's trying to reduce controls that prevent new developments harming nature, through the Levelling Up and Regeneration Bill.
-And it's working to roll back agricultural regulations and previous plans to support more sustainable farming.
+But in 2023, the government tried to make a law to delete hundreds of laws that protect people and the environment across the UK before the end of the year, and rewrite thousands more.
+We successfully campaigned to reverse the worst bits of this plan, but the Retained EU Law (REUL) Act still poses a huge threat to our environmental protections.
+And the government is still trying to reduce controls that prevent new developments harming nature, through the Levelling Up and Regeneration Bill.

 This could all lead to more polluted air, dirtier water and fewer protections for already hard-pressed species and habitats, and reduce the rights of communities to make their voices heard.

-- Demand that the government scrap the whole REUL bill, and use proper democratic processes to change any existing legal protections that need improving
+Campaigned for the government to scrap the whole REUL bill and use proper democratic processes to change any existing legal protections that need improving.

-- … or at least get the government to change the REUL bill so that the immediate threat of protections being deleted by the end of 2023 is removed, and the biggest deregulatory loopholes are closed.
+This demand got huge support, both inside and outside parliament.
+Ultimately, we didn’t win.
+Ministers have been handed a free pass to rewrite or weaken these laws until 2026.
+But we did get the government to change the REUL bill so that the immediate threat of protections being deleted by the end of 2023 was removed.

 What you can do

 - Share our 4 minute overview of the threat to our protections.

 - Arrange a meeting with your local MP to speak to them about your concerns about the weakening of legal safeguards for the environment.

 - Sign and share our open letter, asking all government departments to stand up for the laws that protect people and the environment.